jasongautama/populix_assessment/README.md

 Your task:
 Develop the backend using Node + Express.js + MySQL (use any ORM library of your choice).
 Write unit and functional tests for your code following the TDD principle (use testing library of your choice).
 Push your code to github/your version control preference.

+to run program:
+    npm start

+to run jest:
+    jest --watchAll